-(don’t miss the new video at the bottom of this page)
+(don’t miss the video at the bottom of this page)

-Browsing native animals such as kangaroos, wallabies, possums and introduced browsing animals like hares and rabbits will not feed on either of the two Leptospermum species discussed here once they are reasonably established, even in periods of extreme drought and shortages of their normal feed.
+Browsing native animals such as kangaroos, wallabies, possums and introduced browsing animals like hares and rabbits will not feed on either of the two main Leptospermum species discussed here, once they are well established, even in periods of extreme drought and shortages of their usual feed.

-These animals with their territorial instincts may usually have a nibble of newly transplanted seedlings out of curiosity at seeing something new in their immediate environment.
-But after that the astringency of the oil in the foliage along with the prickly foliage (particularly in the case of L. scoparium) deters them from any further browsing in the medium to long term
+But after that, the astringency of the oil in the foliage along with the prickly foliage (particularly in the case of L. scoparium) deters them from any major browsing in the medium to long-term.

-Having said that, if the browsing pressure is intense then some exclusion, control or protection measures will be required immediately after planting out and kept in place for a period of time to allow the plants to develop somewhat.
-This may be for months rather than years.
+Having said that, if the browsing pressure is intense then some exclusion control or proper protection measures will be required immediately after planting out and kept in place for a period of time to allow the plants to develop somewhat.
+This may be for 18 months or so rather than years.

-This is a two part application applied to planting stock prior to planting.
+This is a two-part application applied to seedling stock before planting.
 It is is an egg-based adhesive compound, added to an adhesive polymer.
 This is then sprayed onto the foliage of the plant.
 Once semi-dry (tacky) sprinkled the Silicone Carbide grit is shaken onto the foliage.
-The combination of odour and grit have a recurring deterrent affect through learned association.
+The combination of odour and grit have a recurring deterrent effect through learned association.
 It seems that the treatment will last long enough for the browsing animals to lose interest before new unprotected growth emerges.

 I have used this product on three properties in the last year and found it to be highly effective.
-ERA Nurseries routinely applies this treatment to tube stock destined for high browsing risk properties prior to dispatch.
+ERA Nurseries routinely applies this treatment to tube stock destined for high browsing risk properties before dispatch.

-Ever wondered what happens when your not around?
+Ever wondered what happens when you’re not around?
 Check out this short video!